Solar Batteries 101, Part 2: Buying Battery Storage

 A screenshot from the Powerwall’s warranty.

-I’ll guess from year eleven onwards, the annual drop will be higher.
-As it’ll be another few years before any Powerwall gets to ten years old, we’ll have to wait and see if I’m right.
+I’ll guess the further it gets past the end of its warranty, the greater the annual drop will be.
+As it’ll be another few years before any Powerwall 2 gets to ten years old, we’ll have to wait and see if I’m right.

 Pro-tip: Many models of solar battery financial payback assume no degradation – and it should be included.